Reflections on modern China, by a short term resident

 Chengdu is a human city much like any other.
-All the city constants are here - fashion is here, just as in London or Paris.
-There are leather trousers everywhere, sexy boots and 'distressed' jeans, lensless glasses and bouffant barnets.
-Pretty hip youngsters parade in garish patterns and wear expensive jackets with lurid docketing (like Superdry for the Chinese - examples include MY EX DIED and DON'T WORRY, WE ALL DIE ALONE), there are old, haggard street-people hocking loogies onto the pavement; there are juniors gobbing incongruously between glances at their phones.
+As, I suppose, are the other myriad cities which adorn China’s landmass.
+All the city constants are here – fashion is here, just as in London or Paris.
+There are leather trousers everywhere, sexy boots and ‘distressed’ jeans, lensless glasses and bouffant barnets.
+Pretty hip youngsters parade in garish patterns and wear expensive jackets with lurid docketing (like Superdry for the Chinese – examples include MY EX DIED and DON’T WORRY, WE ALL DIE ALONE), there are old, haggard street-people hocking loogies onto the pavement; there are juniors gobbing incongruously between glances at their phones.
 Phones are everything.
 They watch you just as they listen to each other.
 Kids lollop about, glued to luminescence, parents trailing them along by a thumb.

 People are active.
 They are also everywhere.
 Street food vendors line narrow roads and churn out all hustle and bustle.
 Everyone is different – noisy, quiet, boisterous, timid, grotesque, refined – all nestled among architectural & societal & cultural contradictions.
 The city is oxymoronic.
 Stalls sell frogs’ legs and chilli squid alongside dried kiwis and skinned pineapples, bulbous wooden instruments and chariots made of sugar.

 WeChat is a god.
 It is social media profiling, instant messaging, filesharing, video chat, timeline, group conversations, it is scanning for a bike ride, paying for your taxi, it is your credit card, your face, your identity, your geo-mapped position and your way of communicating with everybody – friends, family, students, bosses, companies, yourself.

 paragraph 4: of metro, and food